 So here I am: a Brooklyn-born bundle of extreme contradictions.
 I love the Anglican Church for its beautiful music and liturgy, not to mention a number of lovely piles of rocks and stained-glass.
 But I follow a more shamanic path myself.
 I treasure America’s energy, but I live in the EU where the pace is more measured.
 I love the idea of travel, but rarely set foot on an airplane.
 (OK, that has more to do with the misery of flight these days, and a soupcon of terror.)
 I’d love to be a vegetarian for spiritual reasons, but…do mussels come in vegetable form?

 You can think Shelf Barker is my alter ego if you wish, or wait until the beginning of the new year and see if the heroine of the second series of mystery novels is more like me than the fictional man named Graham Barker (no middle name because of his Trotskyite parents), but called Shelf.
 Or maybe none of the above.

-Her books include the following:
+My books include the following:

 The Ancient Wisdom of Cats: Affirmations for life, inspired by the ancient wisdom of felines and the historic Dartmoor landscape (with photographs by Rachel Burch).

 Cow-Tipping and the Deep Blue Sea: Poems of Cornwall and the Atlantic Rim.
 Illustrated by the author.

 The Luminous Shadow of the Muse: Poems of Cornwall and life on the Atlantic Rim.
 Illustrated by the author.

 Visit Laura’s web site and her blog McBride’s Bar & Grill by clicking here